Surfing’s never had as much exposure as it does right now.

 Credited as the father of modern surfing no list of surfing fame would be complete without Duke Kahanamoku.

-Duke competed in three Olympic Games and in 1915 he held the first surfing exhibition ever at Freshwater Beach, Sydney.
+Duke is a Hawaiian surfing legend who competed in three Olympic Games, if that wasn’t enough he held the first surfing exhibition ever at Freshwater Beach, Sydney in 1915!

 After the success of his first exhibition, Duke continued to travel and spread the joy of surfing as far as New Zealand.